aws/aws-codebuild-docker-images/local_builds/README.md

 **Optional:**
   -l        Used to override the default local agent image.
-  -s        Used to specify a source directory.
-Defaults to the current working directory.
   -c        Use the AWS configuration and credentials from your local host.
 This includes ~/.aws and any AWS_* environment variables.
   -b        Used to specify a buildspec override file.
 Defaults to buildspec.yml in the source directory.
   -e        Used to specify a file containing environment variables.
   -m        Used to mount the source directory to the customer build container directly.
+  -s        Used to specify a source directory.
+Defaults to the current working directory.
+  * First (-s) is for primary source
+  * Use additional (-s) in `<sourceIdentifier>:<sourceLocation>` format for secondary source
+  * For `sourceIdentifier`, use a value that is fewer than 128 characters and contains only alphanumeric characters and underscores

 **Environment variable file format:**
   * Expects each line to be in VAR=VAL format